Join the MOSHC team

 Why join MacGregor OSHC?

-Recognised as leaders in innovation and service excellence, MOSHC received The Business of OSHC Award for outstanding management, professional development initiatives, and community impact within the OSHC sector.
+Recognised as leaders in innovation and service excellence, MOSHC received The Business of OSHC Award in 2023 for outstanding management, professional development initiatives, and community impact within the OSHC sector.

 Distributed Leadership Model & Internal Progression